Philadelphia Employee Claims for Retaliation on the Job

 Anyone who has worked for a living for any length of time understands that life in the American workplace is not always fair.
 Sometimes you have to go along to get along, and there’s not much you can do about it.
 In other situations, however, employees are protected by state or federal law from employer retaliation.

 Pennsylvania and New Jersey workers are protected under a variety of federal laws that apply in different situations.
-To find out more about your right to protection as a whistleblower or in other potential retaliation situations, contact a knowledgeable employment law attorney at the Law Offices of Stanley B. Cheiken in Huntingdon Valley.
+To find out more about your right to protection as a whistleblower or in other potential retaliation situations, contact a knowledgeable employment law attorney at the Law Offices of Stanley B. Cheiken in Langhorne.

 We represent both Pennsylvania and New Jersey employees who are concerned about the possibility of employer retaliation in such situations as the following:

 - Termination for refusing to falsify documents or reports